 The income that you earn will undoubtedly increase as the years go by.
-As you move from one promotion to the next, your inflow of earnings will rise.
+As you move from one promotion to the next, your inflow of income will also rise.
 Correspondingly, so will the tax rate applicable to you as per the Income Tax Act, 1961.
 This effectively means a higher tax liability.

 Here is a preview of the eligible investments and expenses that come within the Rs.
 1.5 lakh limit under section 80C.